reynolds-adam/reynolds-adam.github.io/_pages/about.md

 ------
 # Hi, I'm Adam, an aspiring data scientist...
-### ...musician, motorcycle rider, woodworker, traveler, hiker, chef, volleyballer, snowboarder, learner, and more.
+### musician, motorcycle rider, woodworker, traveler, hiker, chef, volleyballer, snowboarder, learner, and more.

 I've always had a variety of interests.
 To put it simply, I like creating things, solving problems, and having experiences.